 Where Does Karate Come From?

 Karate is a martial art that's been practiced for hundreds of years.
-It originated in China, and it eventually made its way to Okinawa.
+The Karate origin story starts in China, and it eventually made its way to Okinawa.
 Karate has many different styles and forms, but it all comes from the same root: karate means "empty hand", so this martial art doesn't use weapons like knives or swords.

 In this article we'll explore the origins and development of karate over time—and how we got from there to here!